dawarrick/liri-node-app/README.md

-# liri.js - Who needs Siri when you can have Liri!
+# Liri.js - Who needs Siri when you can have Liri?

 Developed by Deb Warrick https://debwarrick.com

 **Liri**
-It is a Nodejs app that will allow you to retrieve information from the Spotify, BandsinTown, and OMDB APIs based on your user input.
+It is a Nodejs app that will allow you to retrieve information from the Spotify,BandsinTown,and OMDB APIs based on your user input.

 Liri can't be run from a URL, it must be executed using Nodejs.